damies13/BrassRazoo/README.md

 Brass Razoo (BRZ) is a Proof-of-Stake (PoS) blockchain cryptocurrency developed in Python.
 The name is derived from the slang term [_I haven't got a brass razoo_](https://en.wikipedia.org/wiki/Brass_razoo), but the currency itself is a stable, resource-backed digital asset.

 **Core Concept: Metallurgic Value**
-Unlike other stablecoins pegged to fiat currencies, BRZ's nominal value is pegged to the real-world value of brass.
+Unlike other stable coins pegged to fiat currencies, BRZ's nominal value is pegged to the real-world value of brass.
 The project uses the metallurgical properties of [brass](https://en.wikipedia.org/wiki/Brass), an alloy typically composed of 66% copper and 34% zinc—to determine its value.

 **Valuation:**
 1 BRZ is equivalent to 1 gram of brass.